 Heating & Cooling System Costs

 Consider what kind of heating and cooling system you want installed for the square footage of your home.
 Do you want a full system with a thermostat or a specific machine for the summer like a swamp cooler?
-Do you need a furnace just for the winter?
+Do you need a new furnace just for the winter?
 For any of these projects, the cost will vary depending on the quality, style and machine size you choose.
 If you have a tight budget, think of going smaller and upgrading over time.
 For example, if you can't afford to convert your entire home to solar power, you may want to consider utilizing it to just heat your water.

 You might also want to check your home for thermal insulation if you live in extreme heat or freezing temperatures.
 Insulation keeps the heat and cool air in your home, which means a lower electric bill than if it leaks out and turns your system on more often.
 There are various types of insulation that you can install in your home, and a home energy auditor can point out the best places for it in your house.